 Adventures of all varieties are there for the asking in the historic Great Rivers Country of Illinois filled with charming small towns and architectural jewels

-Illinois’ historic Great Rivers Country is home to lovely old architecture and incredible natural beauty.
+Illinois’ historic Great Rivers Country is home to lovely old architecture, incredible natural beauty, beloved restaurants and stellar live entertainment.
 Once you pay this region a visit, you’ll never want to leave.

 Duration: 4 Days

 Day One: Shopping in Galena, a Lincoln landmark and more things to do in Illinois

 Begin your day with a walk down Galena’s Historic Main Street to browse specialty stores and boutiques along curving streets that were first paved in the 1840s.
 You can also embark on a Galena Trolley Tour to pass famous buildings like the DeSoto House Hotel (where Abraham Lincoln delivered a speech from the balcony in 1856) and the Dowling House (one of the state’s oldest surviving buildings and an exceptional example of Galena’s limestone-based architecture).

 Orient your group to local history with a visit to the Ulysses S. Grant State Historic Site.
 The famed Civil War general lived and eventually retired here before and after his presidency, and a docent can offer a thorough tour of this Italianate-style manor that retains its 1865 furnishings.
 Next, register for a tour and tasting at Blaum Bros.
 Distilling Co.
 Established by two brothers in 2014, the business allows groups to learn about the distilling process, walk through the barrel aging room, and sample small-batch whiskey, bourbon and rye.

 Conclude your day with dinner at Fried Green Tomatoes, an acclaimed restaurant on Main Street that features prime-cut steaks, fresh seafood and a Wine Spectator award-winning wine list.